Hope all of us are well bound and back on track with our lives post the festive seasons.

 - Overtime developing high levels of cortisol which leads to depression, obesity, infertility and hormonal imbalance.

-- Deformities of the bones as a result to the body being unable to absorb calcium from food and supplements efficiently.
+- Deformities of the bones as a result of the body being unable to absorb calcium from food and supplements efficiently.

 - Higher risks of Dementia (53%) and the Alzheimer’s Disease (122%) found on patients with severe deficiency.